How to Cook: The Complete Guide for Beginners (2026)

 Kitchen Safety Fundamentals

-3. Use separate cutting boards for raw meat and other ingredients
+• Use separate boards for meat and vegetables

 • Heat pan over medium-high heat